Voit takes another step forward in rehab assignment

 Certainly, that’s been the case in regard to the first two games of the first baseman’s rehab assignment with Triple-A Scranton/Wilkes-Barre.

-Voit, who underwent surgery to repair a partial tear in his left meniscus just before the end of spring training, went 2-for-3 with a double and a walk in his first game before going 2-for-3, including a homer, with two RBIs Wednesday night.
+Voit, who underwent surgery to repair a partial tear in his left meniscus just before the end of spring training, went 2-for-3 with a double and a walk in his first game before going 2-for-3, including a homer, with two RBIs Wednesday night at Syracuse

 Voit, who DH’d Tuesday and played five innings in the field Wednesday, was slated to be off Thursday night.
 The expectation is he’ll play seven innings Friday, again at Syracuse.